ferrx electromagnetic steel examination

 Girder bridge

 This girder bridge is more than 60 years old.
-FEMM sensors are retrofitted on the lower and upper flange to monitor traffic loads.
-The bridge will in periods be used for the E6 traffic with a high number of heavy vehicles that may exceed the bridge classification.
-For monitoring the highest traffic loads the remanent stress data measured in the lower flange is used.
-The picture on the left shows the sensor on the lower flange.
+FEMM sensors are retrofitted on the lower and upper flanges of the girder to monitor traffic loads.
+The bridge will in periods be used for the European route E6 traffic with a high number of heavy vehicles that may exceed the bridge classification.
+Therefore the traffic is monitored.
+Data is transmitted to Ferrx daily and provides for near realtime monitoring.
+This installation is also part of an R&D project where SINTEF Ocean has made a digital model of the bridge which, when integrating with the FEMM system, makes a digital twin of the bridge.
+The project is financially supported by Trøndelag’s regional research fund (RFF Trøndelag) which has been decisive for running the project.

 Framework bridge

 This framework bridge is more than 80 years old.
 Four FEMM sensors are installed on different truss elements for monitoring different types of stress.
-The traffic is heavy and the remanent stress is measured for monitoring the highest vehicle load in a period, and also stresses caused by 10Hz resonance vibration.
-The picture to the right shows one of the sensors.
+The traffic is heavy and the stress is measured for monitoring the highest vehicle load in a period, and also stresses caused by 10Hz resonance vibration.
+The picture above right shows one of the sensors.

 Non-intrusive pipe monitoring

-FEMM provides non-intrusive monitoring of metal loss in pipes, including all types of corrosion and erosion.
-The picture shows installation of the sensor matrix on an 8-inch pipe for field application.
+The picture shows installation of the sensor matrix on an 8-inch pipe for field application (before installation of protection).
 The whole area covered by the sensor is monitored for internal localized corrosion.
-In this case one autonomous system monitors three pipes, each with two sensor interfaces.
-All pipes and fitted with same sensor layout and temperature sensors.
+One autonomous system monitors three pipes, each with two sensor interfaces.

-Other parameters that can be monitored with same sensors are longitudinal stress and hoop stress.
+Other parameters that can also be monitored with the same type of sensors are longitudinal stress and hoop stress.
 Hoop stress can be used to calculate the pressure in the pipe.
-Furthermore, any vibration is monitored with measuring the dynamic stress, and material degradation due to stress can be monitored and the nucleation of crack in outer and inner surface.
+Furthermore, any vibration is monitored by measuring the dynamic stress.

 Fatigue monitoring of subsea riser